There are always very tiny problems in home theaters that we usually miss out on.

 - Check if the connection wire of that speaker is not damaged.

-- Check if you have connected the wires correctly, mean negative to negative and positive to positive.
+- Check if you have connected the wires correctly, meaning negative to negative and positive to positive.

 - Check the audio setting of your receiver and make sure that you are not missing anything in the audio setting.